miyuki-starmiya/javascript/react/README.md

 - you have to close tag with slash. ex: <hr />
 - if you need to write variables or functions, you have to surround with {}
 - you write JSX in camelCase
-- we call it CONTAINER where is injected
+- we call it `container` where is injected

 those of below is totally same.
 Babel transpile JSX into React Object